dentarg/auth0-blog/_posts/2017-02-21-jwt-brute-forcing-hs256-is-possible.markdown

 ```

-**Note:** This is just an excerpt about these algorithms from the very comprehensive [Auth0 JWT book](https://auth0.com/e-books/jwt-handbook) written by [Sebastian Peyrott](https://twitter.com/speyrott).
+> **Note:** These algorithm notes above are excerpts from the very comprehensive [Auth0 JWT book](https://auth0.com/e-books/jwt-handbook) written by [Sebastian Peyrott](https://twitter.com/speyrott).
 Download it for more information on signing and validating JWTs using these algorithms mentioned above.

-## Brute Forcing a JSON Webtoken Signed With HS256
+## Brute Forcing a HS256 JSON Web Token

-As secure as `HS256` is, especially when implemented the right way, brute-forcing a JSON web token signed with **HS256** is possible.
+As secure as `HS256` is, especially when implemented the right way, brute-forcing a JSON web token signed with **HS256** is still very possible.

-I came across a [tool](https://github.com/brendan-rius/c-jwt-cracker) written in C on Github.
+Recently, I came across a [tool](https://github.com/brendan-rius/c-jwt-cracker) written in C on GitHub.
 It is a multi-threaded JWT brute force cracker.
 With a huge computing power, this tool can find the secret key of a `HS256` **JSON Web token**.

 ### Implementing a Brute Force Attack